 Specifically, this paper argues that the experience of living in a regionalized system of government may have an impact on citizens’ support for regionalization.
 The increased salience of the subnational level as the result of institutional regionalization and the related regional policy-making makes it plausible that institutional changes have feedback effects, both directly – through a normative effect – and indirectly – through an interpretive effect.
 Directly, regional institutions – in the form of formal institutions, policies, or any rules and practices – may exert a socializing effect on citizens’ preferences in favour of these institutions through a mechanism of adaptive preferences (Campbell 2012; Svallfors 2010).
 Feedback effects are in this context explained by a normative mechanism as “public policies provide citizens with a sense (…) [of] the desirable state of affairs” and what governments ought to look like (Svallfors 2010, p.
 120).
 In line with the literature on political socialization, it is expected that such socializing effects are particularly strong at an early age and that attitudes formed in this period will persist throughout life (Abdelzadeh and Lundberg 2017; D. E. Campbell 2006; Jennings and Stoker 2004; Rekker 2018).
-It is thus expected that citizens will see the division of competences between the regional and central level as they experienced it when they came of age as more ‘natural’ or evident, and therefore more desirable (blinded for review).
+It is thus expected that citizens will see the division of competences between the regional and central level as they experienced it when they came of age as more ‘natural’ or evident, and therefore more desirable (Dupuy et al. 2020).

 Indirectly, the increased salience of the subnational community is expected to increase the likelihood that citizens will identify as part of a regional community alongside their national community.
 Particularly when individuals came of age within the context of higher levels of regionalization, the regional community is expected to be seen as more relevant, which would result in a stronger regional identification relative to one’s national identification (Oakes 1987; Tajfel 1981).
-Social identity theory, as frequently studied in the context of EU integration, forms the basis of the interpretive effect (Gabel and Palmer 1995; L. Hooghe and Marks 2005; blinded for review).
-In turn, stronger regional identification is expected to feed back into support for regionalization as citizens prefer a correspondence between the community they feel part of, and the level at which decision-making takes place (Henderson et al. 2014; blinded for review).
+Social identity theory, as frequently studied in the context of EU integration, forms the basis of the interpretive effect (Gabel and Palmer 1995; L. Hooghe and Marks 2005; Verhaegen et al. 2018).
+In turn, stronger regional identification is expected to feed back into support for regionalization as citizens prefer a correspondence between the community they feel part of, and the level at which decision-making takes place (Henderson et al. 2014; Verhaegen et al. 2018).
 In other words, this contribution theorizes how the interpretive effect may introduce indirect effects of institutional regionalization – through identification – on attitudes about regionalization, in addition to the direct normative policy feedback effect.

 To empirically qualify these expectations about normative and interpretive policy feedback effects, we study Belgium as a crucial case where the variables under scrutiny are magnified (Lijphart 1971).
 Belgium underwent a major transformation from a unitary to a federal state (Deschouwer 2012; Dodeigne et al. 2015).
 This process started with the first state reform in 1970, where the role of linguistic communities and regions was formalized.
 Incrementally, this further evolved into the constitution of Belgium as a federal state in 1993.
 Since then, two more state reforms took place that increased the competences of the sub-national levels.
 As such, the Belgian case provides a setting in which gradual institutional regionalization occurred, allowing for a study of different cohorts that came of age in the context of various intensities of institutional regionalization.